COM 337 Communication Theory

 Next, there are 3 written tests (pick 2), total 10% of overall grade.
 I’ll talk about the tests first.
 Out of 3 tests, Ms Kahdijah will pick the best 2 for each individual.
 25 marks for each test.
 Actually the tests seem easy to do, but it is hard to score good marks for the tests!
 The test formats are the same for all the tests and there are three sections: writing a press release, correcting grammar, current affairs.
 For writing press releases, there will be a sample passage given, usually an incident report from the Singapore Civil Defence Force and you are supposed to write a press release based on it.
 For grammar section, there will be two passages and you are supposed to rewrite 2 sentences from each passage that have grammatical or spelling errors.
 And they are real news stories :roll:.
 For the current affairs section, she will test you on either local or world news or both, and you have to read up the news based on a specific date range that she tells you.
 They are fill-in-the-blanks questions.
 She told us that she will test headline news.
 In my opinion, world news is easier because the world news that she chose to test on are really headline news, unlike the local news that she tests on, not exactly headline news.
 My class tends to lose marks in the grammar section and the current affairs section, especially when there’s local news.
 I got 16/25 and 20/25 for my first 2 tests.
 I found out that others in my class tend to get around 13- 17 for their first test and 16-19 for their second test.
 Ms Kahdijah didn’t reveal the marks for our third test, so I’ll assume that I got 7.2%.

 There are also 3 online quizzes on UBlearns, they are quite easy, but there will be about 2-3 difficult questions in the second and third quiz.
 Why difficult?
 It’s because we have not heard of the questions or the answers to it before!
-But overall, the quizzes are easy because the answers can just be found from her PowerPoint slides and the textbook, or even online!
+But overall, the quizzes are easy because the answers can just be found from her PowerPoint slides and the textbook, or even all of them online!
 Just copy and paste part of the questions online and hit the search button!
 Alas, I only realised this when I was doing the third test.
 I got 15/15, 11/15, 16/20 for the first, second, and third quiz respectively.
 So, 8.4%.

 Class participation is 10% of your grade, just come to class and avoid getting late more than 6 times or absent more than twice.